This short paper takes a Chaldean algorithm and

 GCI Evidence [2006] to the All Party Parliamentary Group on Climate Change [APPGCC] enquiry

-Is a cross-party consensus on climate change possible, or desirable?
+Is a cross-party consensus on climate change possible, or desirable?.

 This resulted in the APPGCC Report itself which concluded, C&C, proposed by GCI, was favoured by several contributors to the inquiry.
-C&C is the subject of another Private Members Bill and associated Early Day Motion

-and is supported by the RCEP, EAC, the UNFCCC and the German Advisory Council on Global Change among other bodies."
+and the German Advisory Council on Global Change among other bodies."
+WBGU Report

 The Rt Hon Chris Huhne MP spoke in favour of C&C at the launch of the Report